caydn/100-days-of-code/log.md

 **Link to work:** [My DevGram App](https://github.com/caydn/devgram)

-### Day 9 - 13 : June 15-19, 2017
+### Day 9 - 33  : June 15-Jul 9, 2017
 <!-- ##### (delete me or comment me out) -->

 **Today's Progress**: :( I didn't log or code these days

-**Thoughts:** I feel like such a failure.
-I could have all the intention in the world but the end of last week til yesterday I barely had time to do anything let alone code as much as I wanted to. :( Yeah I'm pissed at myself.
+**Thoughts:** Damn 25 days!!!
+Seriously.
+What the hell is wrong with me.
+I'm setting myself up for failure.
+UGH!!!! not cool.
+I could have all the intention in the world but the end of the day on June 15th til yesterday I barely had time to do anything let alone code at as much as I wanted to. :( Yeah I'm pissed at myself.

 **Link to work:** [My DevGram App](https://github.com/caydn/devgram)